 Form Time TIC Session

-The This Is Culture weekly session gives students access to facts and information outside of the curriculum.
+The This Is Culture weekly sessions gives students access to facts and information outside of the curriculum.
 The TIC session is one 20-minute session per week.
 Through this session students will study the work of various composers, writers, and artists.
 It is designed to give students the opportunity to listen to a variety of music and experience different artwork and multiple texts.

 Home Learning